Shashank-TS/Prescripto-AI-Healthcare-Assistant/README.md

 ---
 ## How to run?

-### Step 1: Fork and Clone the Repository
+### Step 1: Clone the Repository

-1. Fork the repository to your GitHub account.

-2. Clone the forked repository to your local machine.
+1. Clone the repository to your local machine.

 ```sh
 git clone https://github.com/<your-username>/Prescripto-AI-Healthcare-Assistant